 The subject property has frontage on Taylor Acres Avenue along the eastern bounds of the site.
 Neither the MPOT nor the master plan contain any right-of-way recommendations for this portion of Taylor Acres Avenue.
-Staff find that the PPS conforms to the requirements of the MPOT and master plan.
+The PPS is found to conform to the requirements of the MPOT and master plan.